 - A minimum of 4 courses (12 credit hours) of graduate-level study (graduate semester credit hours, coursework at the 500-level or above) to satisfy certificate requirements1.

 - A minimum of 1 course (3 credit hours) outside of the student's home department.

 - A minimum of 1 3CT Annual Colloquium2.

-- No graduate-level coursework from transfer credit.
+- All course requirements met with Rice University coursework (transfer credit not permitted).
 For additional program guidelines regarding transfer credit, see the Policies tab.

 - A minimum overall GPA of 2.67 or higher in all Rice coursework.

 A minimum program GPA of 2.67 or higher in all Rice coursework that satisfies requirements for the graduate certificate with a minimum grade of B- (2.67 grade points) in each course.